dentremor/Software-Defined-Infrastrucure/doku.md

 #### 1.2.1 Configure the zone file

-  To register our zones (which we will create later) we need to adjust the file `:named.conf.local` which should look like following:
+  To register our zones (which we will create later) we need to adjust the file `:named.conf.local` which should look like the following:

 ```
 //